Palestinians: Israeli NSO spyware found on officials' phones

 The Palestinian accusations against NSO came as the embattled Israeli firm acknowledged that it had called off the appointment of its incoming chief executive in the wake of U.S. accusations that its spyware has been used by repressive governments around the world.

-Thursday’s announcement by the Foreign Ministry marked the first time Palestinian officials have accused NSO of spying on them.
+Thursday’s announcement by the Foreign Ministry marked the first time Palestinian officials have claimed NSO software was used to spy on them.

 Earlier this week, software was detected on the phones of six Palestinian human rights activists, three of whom worked for civil society organizations that Israel has controversially branded as terrorist groups.
 The spyware can be secretly installed without the victim taking any action and gives full access to their phone, including real-time communications.